justinlietz93/agent_vector_memory/README.md

 # Add to ~/.bashrc for persistence
 ```

-Alternative: pip install (for editable dev or if preferring virtualenv)
+Alternative: pip install (for editable dev or virtualenv)
 - Development (editable):
   pip install -e .
 - Regular: